 Mares are commonly bred by natural service.
-The proper time to breed is determined by teasing, palpation, and ultrasonography per rectum, which permits detection of estrus and the presence of a dominant follicle.
+The proper time to breed is determined by teasing, palpation, and ultrasonography per rectum, which permits detection of estrus and the presence of a dominant follicle and endometrial edema.
 Estrous mares should be bred when a follicle >30–35 mm is present or beginning on day 2–3 of estrus and every other day until ovulation occurs or the mare goes out of heat.
-Mares ovulate 0–48 hr before the end of estrus.
+Mares ovulate 0–48 hours before the end of estrus.
 Breeding should take place before ovulation.
 Ovulation can be induced by administration of deslorelin if the mare has a dominant follicle.
-(Also see Manipulation of Ovarian Activity.)
+(Also see The Reproductive Cycle of Horses : Manipulation of Ovarian Activity.)

 Semen is obtained using an artificial vagina; motility, morphology, and concentration of sperm are determined; and the number of morphologically normal, progressively motile sperm is calculated.
-Semen extender containing an antibiotic is then slowly added to semen to improve sperm survival.
+Semen extender containing an antibiotic is then slowly added to semen to prolong sperm survival.
 The temperature of the semen extender should be similar to the temperature of the semen at the time of dilution.
-A commonly used semen extender is glucose skim milk extender (made with 4.9 g glucose, 2.4 g instant nonfat dry milk, and 100 mL sterile distilled water).
-One of the following antibiotics can be added: piperacillin 100 mg (1 mg/mL); ticarcillin 100 mg (1 mg/mL); reagent grade gentamicin, which must be buffered with 2 mL 8.4% NaHCO3, 100 mg (1 mg/mL); or amikacin sulfate 100 mg (1 mg/mL).
-Effective proprietary semen extenders are also available commercially.

-The mare is prepared for insemination by application of a tail wrap and cleansing of the perineum.
+The estrous mare is prepared for insemination by application of a tail wrap and cleansing of the perineum.
 If soap is used, it should be rinsed thoroughly to remove any residue.
 Mares should be inseminated with at least 250–500 × 106 progressively motile, morphologically normal spermatozoa before ovulation.
 Insemination is accomplished by depositing the semen into the body of the uterus using a sterile, plastic insemination pipette.
 Disposable sterile equipment is recommended to prevent contamination.
 Normal sperm can be expected to remain viable in the mare's reproductive tract for at least 48 hours.
 Deslorelin can be administered when a 30–35 mm dominant follicle is present to induce ovulation.
 Mares should be examined by palpation and ultrasonography per rectum to confirm that ovulation occurs.
 Stallion semen can be extended, cooled to 4°C, and packaged for transport in a commercial transport device.
-If semen from fertile stallions is properly handled, good pregnancy rates can be achieved when the semen is used up to 48 hr later.
+If semen from fertile stallions is properly handled, good pregnancy rates can be achieved when the semen is used within 48 hours.